google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Using `touch-action: none` is somewhat a nuclear option as it prevents all the default browser behaviors.
-In many cases one of the options belows is a better solution.
+In many cases one of the options below is a better solution.

 `touch-action` allows you to disable gestures implemented by a browser.
 For example, IE10+ supports a double-tap to zoom gesture.
 By setting a touch-action of `manipulation` you prevent the default double-tap behavior.

 This allows you to implement a double-tap gesture yourself.